gionnicammello/communicator/README.md

 # communicator
-A short test to use composition in communicator
+A short test to use composition in communicator.